BretFisher/kubernetes-mastery/slides/assignments/02kubectlexpose.md

   (An address that doesn't change when something bad happens to the container.)

-2. What commands would you run to connect to Tomcat with that address?
+2. What commands would you run to curl Tomcat with that DNS address?

    (Use the `shpod` environment if necessary.)